Table of Contents

 - TSA-Approved Locks

-Monos also offers non-physical perks like lifetime warranty, 100-day return policy, and free shipping in the USA and Canada.
+Monos also offers non-physical perks like a lifetime warranty, a 100-day return policy, and free shipping in the USA and Canada.

 The carry-on range features 4 models: